New Year's Eve in Iceland

 Icelanders spend a large amount of money on fireworks each year (hundreds of millions of Icelandic kronur), partly because they're obsessed with the colorful display on New Year's Eve, but mainly because they are supporting the Icelandic Search and Rescue Teams that heavily rely on income based on firework and Christmas tree sales each year.

-Although people often just go to their nearest street corner to shoot the fireworks, then there are a couple of popular locations where people gather to watch the impressive display.
+Although people often go to their nearest street corner to shoot the fireworks, there are a couple of popular locations where people gather to watch the impressive display.

 Recommended places for shooting or watching fireworks are by Hallgrimskirkja church or Perlan.
-The area in front of Hallgrimskirkja church, surrounding the statue of Leifur Eiriksson, is very popular with both locals and travelers and is conveniently located downtown next to all the bars if you're heading that way afterward.
+The area in front of Hallgrimskirkja church, surrounding the statue of Leifur Eiriksson, is very popular with both locals and travelers and is conveniently located downtown next to many bars if you're heading that way afterward.

 Anywhere that's up high with a view over the city is a good location, so the area around Perlan at Oskjuhlid hill is another popular location.
 Down by the seaside is also a good spot, so perhaps go to Aegissida where a bonfire is lit earlier in the night, or to the Sun Voyager sculpture or Harpa Concert Hall.
 Yet another option is to see the fireworks mirrored in Reykjavik's lake Tjornin.

-Whichever location you decide upon, be sure to bring a bottle of champagne, your best clothes (covered with layers of wool or fur, and some warm shoes), and find a party to join!
-It's also advised to have safety glasses, as anyone is allowed to shoot fireworks on this night (you may see toddlers holding flares or sparklers), and as fireworks are coming at you from all directions, accidents do occur.
+Whichever location you decide upon, be sure to bring a bottle of champagne, your best clothes (covered with layers of wool, and some warm shoes), and find a party to join!
+It's also advised to wear safety glasses, as anyone is allowed to shoot fireworks that night (you may see toddlers holding flares or sparklers), and as fireworks come at you from all directions, accidents can occur.

 Finally, there's a variety of tours available for New Year's Eve.
 For example, you can join in on this New Year's Eve Firework Cruise or this New Year's Eve Celebration at Sea, both of which last for 1.5-2 hours around midnight, and then drop you off back in town to join in on the downtown parties.

 There are often organized firework displays by the Icelandic Search and Rescue Teams accompanying the bonfires, and sometimes some singing takes place.
-As this is early in the night and the sky hasn't filled up with smoke from the fireworks yet, it's also possible to see the northern lights if they are out.
+As this is early in the night and the sky hasn't filled up with smoke from the fireworks yet, you may get a chance to see the northern lights if the sky is clear and there's not much light pollution.

 As everybody is filled with a festive spirit at the turn of the year, people often dress up in fun outfits for New Year's Eve and put on funny hats or fabulous glitter makeup.
 Just make sure to wrap up warm as well!